Do you accept [insert CMO insurance here]?

-This is often the first thing that is asked by an exhausted parent when seeking therapy services for their child.
+This is often the first thing that an exhausted parent asks when seeking therapy services for their child.
 Why are they exhausted?
 Because they’ve been relentlessly searching for a therapist who will accept the type of Medicaid insurance their child is covered by.

-It’s not an easy task to find a CMO which is widely accepted by rehab centers and private practices.
-For example, a well-known community staple in the Atlanta Metro area is Children’s Healthcare of Atlanta (CHOA) and they are known to refer children with chronic communication disorders, who are covered by CMO insurance to providers in the community.
-Parents are often surprised to find CHOA will willingly evaluate their child but they will not provide ongoing speech therapy to a child who has Amerigroup, Peach State, or Wellcare.
-They will refer these children to providers in the community.
+It’s not an easy task to find a CMO widely accepted by rehab centers and private practices.
+For example, a well-known community staple in the Atlanta-Metro area is Children’s Healthcare of Atlanta (CHOA), and they are known to refer children with chronic communication disorders, who are covered by CMO insurances, to providers in the community.
+Parents are often surprised to find that CHOA will willingly evaluate their child, but they will not provide ongoing speech therapy to children covered by Amerigroup, Peach State, Wellcare, or CareSource.
+They will refer these children to providers in the community, like Atlanta Speech Therapy.

 What is a CMO, you ask?

 CMO stands for Care Management Organization.
-In Georgia, these organizations are Peach State, Amerigroup and (the dreaded) Wellcare (if you select this CMO insurance, you virtually will not find a therapy provider who takes Wellcare).
+In Georgia, these organizations are Peach State, Amerigroup, Caresource and Wellcare).
 Several years ago, the Georgia Department of Health contracted each of these companies to manage the care of children who qualify for Medicaid based on household income.
-In doing this, the department of health took a huge weight of off their own shoulders for the sake of being cost effective, as these companies are now “gatekeepers,” and placed an even larger weight on the shoulders of private providers.
+In doing this, the Department of Health took a huge weight off their own shoulders for the sake of being cost-effective, as the CMOs are now “gatekeepers,” and placed an even larger weight on the shoulders of private providers.

-This transfer of management resulted in an increase of administrative duties for providers.
+This transfer of management led to an increase of administrative duties for providers.
 For speech therapists, this now requires us to authorize ongoing therapy visits every few months by gathering and submitting documentation to the child\’s respective CMO — the paperwork shuffle.
-This process of authorization has become more and more cumbersome for providers, as it is possible for therapy services to be denied, though there is a documented need.
+This process of authorization has become more and more cumbersome for providers, as therapy services can be denied, though there is a documented need.
 Denials often result in the therapist having to schedule discussions with the insurance reviewer to make a case and fight for the services a child needs.

-The authorization process will ALWAYS result in a delay to the start of your child’s therapy services.
+The authorization process will ALWAYS delay the start of your child’s therapy services.

 How do you avoid the hoopla and ensure your child has FREE and/or affordable healthcare?